Call Us (813) 689-8815

 Students may not post pictures or videos taken at school to social networking sites without permission.

 When a student is excused absent the student will have two days to complete all make-up work (that is work that is assigned when they are absent.
 Work that was due on the day they are absent should be turned in on the day that they return).
 It is the student’s responsibility to collect these assignments, and students need to schedule a time (outside of class) with the teacher to make-up tests, quizzes, etc.

 All faculty and staff are required to follow established guidelines for suspected child abuse.
 This is in accordance with the laws of the state of Florida and established policies and procedures.

 No medicine will be administered unless we have the proper forms on file in the school office.
 All medicine should be in the school office.
 Students may not take ANY type of medicine on their own on school grounds or while on a school trip.

 Grace Christian School has chosen the Patriot as its mascot.
 The school teaches the importance of love of country and appreciation for those who have served and continue to serve to defend our precious freedoms.
-ALL students MUST recite pledges each and every morning (American Flag, Christian Flag, Bible, 23rd Psalm, The Lord’s Prayer, Apostle’s Creed).
+ALL students MUST recite pledges each and every morning (American Flag, Christian Flag, and Bible)